emgnomez/emilyjournals/exampleSite/content/blog/cny-sg.md

 ---

 ### Chinese New Year in Singapore
-It's been a week since I've been in Singapore now.
-For the first weekend it was Chinese New Year here so there were a lot of shops closed and small events happening all through out the country.
+For my first weekend in Singapore, it was Chinese New Year here so there were a lot of shops closed and small events happening all through out the country.
 We went to a few Hindu Temples on Saturday as well as the Chinatown area.
-The buddhist temple was decorated with lanterns and many cute popups!
+The Buddhist temple was decorated with lanterns and many cute popups!
 Since it is the year of the dragon, there are a lot of dragon popups scattered through out the city.

 {{< image src="images/post/cny-sg/20240210_190138.jpg" caption="Sri Mariamman Hindu Temple in Chinatown" alt="Sri Mariamman Hindu Temple in Chinatown" command="fit" option="q95" class="img-fluid center-image" title="Sri Mariamman Hindu Temple in Chinatown" >}}